Government to redraw billboard market before elections

-Hungarian governing party Fidesz issued a decree last Friday, bearing the name of Prime Minister Viktor Orbán, which appears to completely redraw the countryʼs advertising billboard market, entering into effect in 30 days, says a report by online news portal index.hu.
+Hungarian governing party Fidesz issued a decree last Friday, bearing the name of Prime Minister Viktor Orbán, which appears to completely redraw the countryʼs advertising billboard market, entering into effect in 30 days, says a report by news portal index.hu.
 The decree comes ahead of next yearʼs general elections, and is thought by some to favor Fidesz interests.

 After the 30 days have passed from the publication of the measure, businesses will be restricted in placing new billboards, and by 2020, all currently installed billboards must be dismantled, according to index.hu.
 Estimates by the online daily suggest this means that a total of approximately 36,000 billboards will be dismantled.